eslint/eslint/docs/Rules.md

 * [no-undef-init] - disallow use of undefined when initializing variables
 * [no-floating-decimal] - disallow the use of leading or trailing decimal points in numeric literals
 * [no-octal] - disallow use of octal literals
+* [no-new] - disallow use of new operator when not part of the assignment or comparison

 ## Stylistic Issues